Davisville Village

 Davisville Village is a neighbourhood of Toronto, Ontario, Canada.
 It is located near the intersection of Davisville Avenue and Yonge Street.
-There is a subway station named Davisville at this intersection.
+The village corresponds to the Davisville subway station on Line 1.
 The area directly abuts Mount Pleasant Cemetery, and has many massive apartment and condominium complexes built between the 1970s and the 2000s, as well as a number of office buildings.
 The area is within Midtown Toronto between St Clair and Eglinton.
 Davisville Village is represented at Toronto City Council by Councillor Josh Matlow.

 History

 Davisville was founded by John Davis in 1840.
 Davis opened the first post office in the neighbourhood and served as the post-master.
 John Davis also started Davisville Pottery Company, which was the largest employer in the neighbourhood for several years.
 In 1911, the Davis family sold a large portion of the land to Dovercourt Development Company to be developed.
 Many single family homes were built between the 1920s and 1930s, and still exist today.